shoe7ess/KSP/README.md

-This is a github dump for various KSP related changes
+Update(s) for Real-Chatterer for KSP 1.12.3